BenjaminMichaelis/EscapeCOVID/README.md

 Karl Norden<br />

 # Game Play
-Run the game, and move the player around using the arrow keys to escape the "viruses" as long as you can.
+Run the game, and move the player around using the arrow keys to escape the "viruses" as long as you can.<br />
+The ENTER key resets the game after you git hit by a virus and to end the game, simply exit out of the game window.